 Designing this quilt was rough.
-It was designed originally at a pretty rocky time and I was not able to give it the attention to detail that I wanted.
+It was designed originally at a pretty rocky time and I was not able to give it the attention and detail that I wanted.
 I turned to pattern testers.
-I had such a wonderful experience with pattern testers with Target the Stars, that I thought their input would be the next step.
+I had such a wonderful experience with pattern testers such as Target the Stars, that I thought their input would be the next step.
 I set a date to release for late June and I was going to stick to it!
 Despite my stubbornness, I did not stick to it (obviously!).
 My husband's recovery from back surgery and my toddler adjusting to being two, was not the creative mix that makes great patterns.

 I made a lot of mistakes with the very first draft.
 My computer even cut off part of the cutting table!
 Ugh!
 Luckily, I had a couple amazing pattern testers that stuck by me and helped me figure out these stubborn stars!
 They are saw tooth stars, but they required unusual dimensions.
-My reliance on the quilt design software to be accurate was also a down fall.
+My reliance on the quilt design software to be accurate was also a down fall of mine.
 I learned a lot and took an extra month to make this pattern ready for you!

 I absolutely love how versatile this pattern is.
 It is stripes!
 Any stripe combination that you love can be incorporated into this pattern.
 I use the original 5 blue design to write the pattern, so essentially each stripe is numbered 1 - 5 to make it easier.
 Just assign a fabric to a number and away you go!

 It is wonderfully fun and quick!
 I put the top together in about 5 days.
 This was with my husband back to work full time and a two year old who refused to nap, so I can imagine how quick it would be with more free time!